tablelandnetwork/docs/docs/studio/cli/README.md

 `studio import-table <table> <project> <description> [name]`: Import an existing Tableland table into a project with description and (optionally) with a new name/alias, defined only in the Studio.

-### Import data

-`studio import-data <table> <file>`: Write the content of a CSV file into an existing table, using the Studio-defined table name/alias.

 ## Global flags

 The Tableland CLI includes a number of global flags.